Kochiyama/proffy-api/README.md

 ```
 yarn knex:migrate
 ```
-it will create the database.sqlite file with all the needed tables
+It will create the `database.sqlite` file with all the needed tables

 And finally:
 ```